Substance Abuse Treatment for Marines and Veterans

 The stresses and culture of military service may put Marines at risk of substance abuse and addiction.
 Fortunately, there is hope.
-Not only do the Marines offer programs available to active-duty servicemembers, the Department of Veterans Affairs (VA) offers treatment options not only with the VA but in the community when they are unable to meet the veteran’s needs themselves.
-If you’re struggling, there are a multitude of options for you to get help.
+In addition to programs offered by the U.S. Marine Corps for active-duty Marines, the Department of Veterans Affairs (VA) offers treatment options for Veterans through its own programming and other community partners.
+If you’re struggling, there are a multitude of ways to get help.

 Marines’ Substance Abuse